petr7555/tdt4259-individual-assignment/design-doc.md

 <!--
 Why the problem is important to solve, and why now.
 Why should we solve this problem?
 Why now?
 Explain the motivation for your proposal and convince readers of its importance.
 What is the customer or business benefit?
-If you’re building a replacement system, explain why improvements to the existing system will not work as well.
+If you're building a replacement system, explain why improvements to the existing system will not work as well.
 If there are alternatives, explain why your proposed system is better.
 -->

 In the last few months, FunPay registered a significant increase in the number of fraudulent credit card transactions.
 All these frauds were reported by the users as the company does not have any fraud detection system in place.
 In most cases, the company had to refund the money to the users.
 In the other cases, the users lost their money.
 The last group of frauds are those caught neither by the company, nor by the users.
 These are estimated to be around 10% of all fraudulent transactions.